rficu/pkgman/README.md

 If you wish to contribute to the network by replying to keyring and package queries, you can run the pgkman in service mode

+Please notice that for testing purposes, there are two different `PKGLIST.toml` file paths hardcoded: one for the service mode (`PKGLIST_bootstrap.toml`) and one for the normal mode (`PKGLIST.toml`) and the same for `KEYRING.toml`.
+This is to make testing easier in localhost.

 `./pkgman --daemon`

 ### Querying a package